 6.1 Evaluating the validity and context of a statement in a secondary source

 6.2 Determining the validity of a primary document

 7 A Conversation about the Relevance of History

 Learning Objectives and Outcomes

 The course should support a discussion of themes related both to Nazism and WWII, but also to the study of history overall.
-The outcomes of the course will be a heightened awareness of the relevance of history to today and the importance of our engagement with it.
+The outcomes of the course will be a heightened awareness of the relevance of history to individuals and society today, and the importance of our engagement with it.

-You may choose to run through the course in one week or through several weeks.
-It is not necessary to run through all of the modules consecutively as each stands on its own.
-I estimate that you will require 12-15 hours to complete the course, depending on whether some of the tasks/modules are completed in written form.
-This excludes the 90 minute webinar we do together at the beginning of the course.
+You may choose to run through the full course in one week (1-2 hours per day) or through several weeks.
+I estimate that you will require 7-10 hours to complete the entire course, depending on whether some of the tasks/modules are completed in written form.
+It is not necessary to run through all of the modules consecutively, as each stands on its own.
+Your instructor may ask you to focus on certain tasks rather than on others, varying the length of the course.
+This excludes the 90 minute webinar we do together during the course.